scala/scala3/docs/blog/_posts/2019-03-04-13th-dotty-milestone-release.md

 communicated more clearly syntactically.
 Secondly, implicits pose challenges for tooling such as error reporting for failed implicit searches.
-Furthermore, the `implicit` keyword is way too overloaded (implicit vals, defs, objects, parameters, or arguments) and users may use it as a mechanism rather than an intent.
+Furthermore, the `implicit` keyword is way too overloaded (implicit vals, defs, objects, parameters).
+For instance, a newcomer can easily confuse the two examples above while they demonstrate completely different things, a typeclass instance is an implicit object or val if unconditional and an implicit def with implicit parameters if conditional; arguably all of them are surprisingly similar (syntactically).
 Another consideration is that the `implicit` keyword annotates a whole parameter section instead of a single parameter, and passing an argument to an implicit parameter looks like a regular application.
-This is problematic because it can create confusion regarding what parameter gets instantiated in a call.
-Last but not least, some times implicit parameters are merely propagated in nested function calls and not used at all, so names of implicit parameters are not always necessary.
+This is problematic because it can create confusion regarding what parameter gets passed in a call.
+Last but not least, sometimes implicit parameters are merely propagated in nested function calls and not used at all, so names of implicit parameters are not always necessary.

 Consequently, we introduce two new language features: